Kharian, Sirsa

 Kharian, village situated in Sirsa district, Haryana.
-It is situated 14 km away from national highway 10(NH-10).
+It is situated 14 km away from National Nighway 9 (NH9).
 The main source of economic growth is agriculture supported by a number of canals flowing through the village.

 However, Gram Panchayat Kharian also received a cheque for Rs 10 lakh as prize money for carrying out outstanding development work in the village.
 The prize was given by Om Prakash Chautala to the former Sarpanch, Ram Kumar Nain.